TerryHowe/goat/demo/README.md

     Process finished with exit code 2

 Given that stack trace, you have no idea which item failed.

 Functional
 ==========
-The functional example is 6 lines of code, just function calls.
-You can tell easily looking at it which item failed;
+The [functional example](https://github.com/TerryHowe/goat/blob/master/demo/main.go#L34:L41) is 6 lines of code, just function calls.
+Looking at the stack trace, you can tell which item failed:

     - Functional Case ----------------------
     panic: Unexpected boom!